madelponte/mcp-server/README.md

 plus useful tags (cuisine, address, phone, website, opening hours) when available.
 An empty `results` list means nothing matched in range (not an error).

+The server has no access to the user's location, so a relative `near` value ("near me", "nearby", "around here", etc.) is refused with a message telling the model to ask the user where to search or pass explicit coordinates — rather than silently guessing a location.

 It uses the public OpenStreetMap APIs by default and honors Nominatim's [usage policy](https://operations.osmfoundation.org/policies/nominatim/): a descriptive `GEO_USER_AGENT` (set this!) and a ~1 req/sec throttle on the public